MarkLingo

 - Default: empty

-- Extra terminology, tone, or style instructions appended after MarkLingo's built-in Markdown-preservation prompt.
+- Extra terminology, tone, or style instructions appended after MarkLingo's built-in Markdown-preservation prompt when the selected model supports them.
+This field is hidden and not sent for models that need the smaller-batch fallback.

 Output Files